Smoke-Free Outdoor Dining

 Smoking in outdoor dining areas not only exposes patrons and their families to secondhand smoke, but the employees working in these outdoor areas.
 There is no safe distance from cigarette smoke and it does not go away just because it is outside.
 Adults, children, pets and employees are all exposed to secondhand smoke on outdoor patios.

-If you live in San Marcos or Vista and are interested in helping to create smoke-free outdoor dining in your community, please contact us at contact Lisa Archibald at Lisa.Archibald@vcc.org or 760-631-5000 Ext 7165
+If you live in San Marcos or Vista and are interested in helping to create smoke-free outdoor dining in your community, please contact Lisa Archibald at Lisa.Archibald@vcc.org or 760-631-5000 Ext 7165

 Other Smoke-free Outdoor Areas